alexanderommel/Shipping-Microservice/README.md

 # Shipping-Microservice
- SpringBoot Microservice part of the project Tongue, which is a personal project based on Uber eats system.
+ SpringBoot Microservice part of the project Tongue, which is a personal project based on Uber eats and Rappi system.
 This microservice is charged of the shipping part of an order fulfillment process, that is:

  1. Receive shipping requests
  2. Find a set of drivers/couriers